 Finally, some patients simply demonstrate a genetic, congenital or developmental disposition to suffering severe intervertebral deterioration in the neck.
 Some patients display thinner than usual disc structures or the tendency for these tissues to break down quicker than would otherwise be expected.

-Surprising Cervical Degenerative Disc Disease Causes
+Surprising Causes of Cervical Degenerative Disc Disease

 The neck is responsible for moving and supporting the head throughout the rigors of an active life.
 This is a difficult job, as the spinal structures in the cervical region are smaller than anywhere else and the head is a very heavy weight.